Civil Rights: Limited English Proficiency Resources

 This program covers the fundamentals of court interpreting.
-It is designed to give participants an overview of the needs and expectations of the court, with emphasis on ethical conduct, legal terminology, court procedure and basic legal interpreting skills.
-It includes small group practice exercises to develop interpreter skills.
+It is designed to give participants an overview of the needs and expectations of the court, with emphasis on ethical conduct, legal terminology, court procedure, and basic legal interpreting skills.
+It includes small group practice exercise to develop interpreter skills.
 It is appropriate for both foreign language and sign language interpreters.

-After the training, an interpreter can take a multiple choice exam covering, general English proficiency, interpreters code of ethics, legal terminology, and a translation, which are offered approximately eight weeks after the training.
+After the training, an interpreter can take a multiple-choice exam covering English proficiency, interpreters’ code of ethics, legal terminology, and a translation, which are offered about eight weeks after the training.

-When an interpreter passes the written exam; the next step is the Oral Certification Exam.
-This exam tests the interpreter's ability to interpret in the three modes of interpreting, simultaneous, consecutive and sight translation in a legal setting.
-Only interpreters who successfully complete; the orientation, written exam, oral certification exam and meet the character and fitness requirements, are eligible for Wisconsin Certification.
+When an interpreter passes the written exam, they next must take the oral certification exam.
+This exam tests the interpreter’s ability to interpret in the three modes of interpreting, simultaneous, consecutive, and sight translation in a legal setting.
+Only interpreters who successfully complete the orientation, written exam, and oral certification exam—and who meet the character and fitness requirements—are eligible for Wisconsin certification.

-Agencies are encouraged to contact the Office of Refugee Assistance Services Program Section in DCF and or contact the vendors directly.
+Agencies are encouraged to contact the Office of Refugee Assistance Services Program Section in Wisconsin Department of Children and Families (DCF) and/or contact the vendors directly.

-After successful completion of either training, he/she will appear on the roster of Roster of Trained Court Interpreters.
+After successfully completing either training, interpreters will appear on the roster of trained court interpreters.